-Setting up the Hugo page is easy, you click create a
+Setting up the Hugo page is easy, you click to create a

 New project and then

 select from Template.
-What took me a couple tries however was getting Lets Encrypt perform DNS validation on my domain.
-First you will have to make your first commit to the project, this will trigger the CI/CD pipeline and create the pages files for the Gitlab pages.
+What took me a couple of tries, however, was getting Lets Encrypt to perform DNS validation on my domain.
+First, you will have to make your first commit to the project, this will trigger the CI/CD pipeline and create the pages files for the Gitlab pages.

 Gitlab pages can be used with a custom domain, in 2018 their IP changed as you can read in this post: https://about.gitlab.com/blog/2018/08/28/gitlab-pages-update/

 We are going to point our domain to this IP by setting an A record.
-For simplicity sake we are going to set a wildcard also to this domain.
+For simplicity’s sake, we are going to set a wildcard also to this domain.
 While setting the DNS records up we can lower the TTL to 5 minutes, but once this is done we want to raise the TTL to 1 day.
-Having low TTL settings enables us to make changes fast but once we are done its a good practice and nice for the DNS providers out there to set the TTL to higher.
+Having low TTL settings enables us to make changes fast but once we are done it’s a good practice and nice for the DNS providers out there to set the TTL to higher.

 (This CNAME directly to your domain does not work)

-After you have created your Hugo project from template on GitHub, you can go to
+After you have created your Hugo project from the templates on GitLab, you can go to

 Settings > Pages.
-In this page you can click the option:
+On this page you can click the option:

 New Domain.
 Force HTTPS at this stage does nothing.